Posted by Marketing Manager on April 18, 2016 10:45 am

 - Ultimate Day – Kick off to Summer Event that includes a beginner clinic and pick up games

-- Super Clinic – Mid season clinic event at Jericho Park.
-Our biggest clinic of them all!
+- Super Clinic – Mid season clinic event held in June.

 3. Practice throwing often